git4humans/git4humans/README.md

 Do you want to save all the changes? (y/n) _
 ```
-You may type `y` to confirm that yes, you want to include all the changes in your publish.
+You may type `y` to confirm that yes, you want to include all the changes with your publish.
 Then the tool will ask you to input the commit message.

 ```shell
 Do you want to save all the changes? (y/n) y